Unity-Technologies/Reflect-Extensions/README.md

 Reflect Extensions is distributed without any garantee or support.
 It's meant to inspire and help get started with Unity Reflect.

+## How do I install the Reflect Extensions?

+From the Package Manager, click on the + sign and select Add from Git.

 ## Package structure

 ```none